christopherromo/java-projects/README.md

 **The Process:** These projects were created sequentially, starting with the "Principles of Computer Science" projects and then the "Data Structures and Algorithms" projects.
 Each one built on the previous and introduced new concepts.
 For the first class, concepts explored include variables, control structures, methods, arrays, classes, objects, inheritance, and file handling.
 For the second class, concepts explored include libraries, abstraction, interfaces, array lists, stacks, queues, priority queues, iterators, linked lists, and binary trees.
 Each project was usually completed in a 1-2 week period.

 **Key Takeaways:** These classes introduced me to core concepts of computer science.
-Java is a high-level language that is object-oriented, meaning most concepts from this language can be applied to similar languages.
-I started by learning how to setup different environments, set up Java classes, and write Java code.
+Java is a object-oriented language, meaning most concepts from this language can be applied to similar languages.
+I started by learning how to setup my Java environments and write Java code.
 I then learned deeper concepts like the four pillars of object-oriented programming (abstraction, encapsulation, inheritance, and polymorphism), how to calculate time complexity (Big-O Notation), how different algorithms work (iterative vs. recursive), and more.
 Overall, these projects helped introduce me to computer science while building my ability to learn new technologies.

 ## Running the Projects 🎬